solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    * `last_voted_slot`: `u64` the slot last voted, this also serves as last_slot for the bit vector.
    * `last_voted_hash`: `Hash` the bank hash of the slot last voted slot.
-   * `ancestors`: `BitVec<u8>` compressed bit vector representing the slots on sender's last voted fork. the least significant bit is always `last_voted_slot`, most significant bit is `last_voted_slot-81000`.
+   * `ancestors`: `Run-length encoding` compressed bit vector representing the slots on sender's last voted fork. the least significant bit is always `last_voted_slot`, most significant bit is `last_voted_slot-65535`.

-   The number of ancestor slots sent is hard coded at 81000, because that's 400ms * 81000 = 9 hours, we assume that most validator administrators would have noticed an outage within 9 hours, and the optimistic confirmation must have halted within 81k slots of the last confirmed block.
+   The number of ancestor slots sent is hard coded at 65535, because that's 400ms * 65535 = 7.3 hours, we assume that most validator administrators would have noticed an outage within 7 hours, and the optimistic confirmation must have halted within 64k slots of the last confirmed block.
+   Also 65535 bits nicely fits into u16, which makes encoding more compact.
-   If a validator restarts after 9 hours past the outage, it cannot join the restart this way.
-If enough validators failed to restart within 9 hours, then we fallback to the manual, interactive `cluster restart` method.
+   If a validator restarts after 7 hours past the outage, it cannot join the restart this way.
+If enough validators failed to restart within 7 hours, then we fallback to the manual, interactive `cluster restart` method.

    When a validator enters restart, it uses `wen restart shred version` to